-The structure had been badly damaged by earthquakes, severe weathering and looting.
-But the renovators did a tremendous job.
-On display at the museum are some pictures of the church before the project, and it’s hardly recognizable.
+Despite the structure having been badly damaged by earthquakes, severe weathering and looting, the renovators did a tremendous job.
+On display at the museum are some pictures of the church before the project and it’s hardly recognizable.

 The church was built as a single-dome basilica with a rectangular plan, and much of it was constructed using a local type of limestone.
 The Corinthian columns, meanwhile, are comprised of brick covered in stucco.
 And so are the interior walls.

 While we should be thankful to the Rahmi M. Koç Foundation for saving and restoring the building, the presence of so many random antiques just doesn’t look or feel right in the middle of such a beautiful church.